SharedTasksInTheDH/sharedtasksinthedh.github.io/faq.md

 ## Why should I take part in this?
 Because working collaboratively on annotation guidelines fosters the advancement of definitions of narratological concepts.
 This in turn is a prerequisite for manual and automatic large-scale analyses.
 In addition, all submitted and created work will be publicly available and citable as publications.

+## Can I participate in only one phase?
+Yes.
+Phase 1 requires no technical skills at all.
+Conversely, participation in Phase 2 does not require knowledge of narratology.

+## Do I have to use a computer to make annotations?
+No, not always.
+You will have to submit annotations to the organizers in digital form.
+Apart from that, you're free to develop the annotation guidelines using paper-based annotations.

+## Are there annotation tools that I could use?
+Yes.
+There is [CATMA](http://catma.de), [WebAnno](https://webanno.github.io), [brat](http://brat.nlplab.org) and many others.
+At some point, the annotations will need to be converted into a single format in order to being compared, but that's a solvable problem.